JordanKoeller/MirageOld/BUGLIST.md

 Bridging views when it shouldn't.
 Pulling apart bridged views.
 Update labels of views.
 Keyboard shortcuts don't work in subWindows.
-Multiprocess calculation/gui/recording
+FIXED Multiprocess calculation/gui/recording
 Pressing "Cancel" on ModelDialog causes changes to not be saved Checking a box in the ModelDialog updates the internal model,